JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-add-dependencies.md

 This issue applies only to the shared iOS source set.
 The IDE will correctly support the rest of the code.

-> All projects created with the KMM Project Wizard support the hierarchical structure, which means this issue affects them.
+> All projects created with the Kotlin Multiplatform Mobile Project Wizard support the hierarchical structure, which means this issue affects them.
 >
 {type="note"}